ShivPatel123/Twitter-Giveaway-Bot/README.md

 # Twitter Giveaway Bot #
-A short and simple python based Twitter bot using the [Tweepy](https://github.com/tweepy/tweepy) library created by myself and [ShivPatel123](https://github.com/ShivPatel123).
+A short and simple python based Twitter bot created by myself and [ShivPatel123](https://github.com/ShivPatel123) using the [Tweepy](https://github.com/tweepy/tweepy) library.
 This bot will automatically enter giveaways by liking, commenting, retweeting, and following the author of the post.

 ## Features ##
 * Automates entering giveaways